Important Terms in an Independent Contractor Agreement

 A good contract should protect both of you

 Hiring an independent contractor to work for you sounds like it should be easy.
-There's no complex paperwork the way there is with an employee—you just shake hands and get going, right?
+There's no complex paperwork like what you need to hire an employee—you just shake hands and get going, right?

 Not quite.
-As with any other business relationship, it's important to establish the terms under which you'll work together to avoid conflict.
-Consider having him sign a simple agreement.
-The contractor will sometimes initiate this conversation.
+As with any other business relationship, it's important to establish the terms under which you'll work together to avoid conflict and possible lawsuits.
+This type of contract has some important terms you should include.

 What Is an Independent Contractor?

-She must pay self-employment tax—Social Security and Medicare—as well as income taxes, but she must deal with this herself.
-You're not responsible for withholding anything from payments you make to her.
-She should send her own estimated tax payments to the Internal Revenue Service every few months.
+An independent contractor is considered to be self-employed, as opposed to an employee.
+They must pay self-employment tax—Social Security and Medicare—as well as income taxes, but they must pay this separately.
+You're not responsible for withholding anything from payments you make to this person.

-Make sure the individual you're planning to do business with really is an independent contractor.
-This means she's free to determine how the work is to be performed when it's to be performed, and in some cases where it is to be performed.
-If you assign hours when she's to work and if you have final control of when and how she's paid with no input from her, she's more likely an employee.
+Before you hire an independent contractor, make sure the individual you're planning to do business with really is an independent contractor.
+This means this person free to determine how the work is to be performed, when it's to be performed, and in some cases where it is to be performed.
+If you assign hours when she's to work and if you have final control of when and how to do the work the person is most likely an employee.

 The start of a work arrangement is the time to clarify an agreement and the best way to do that is to put everything in writing.
 You'll be working on assumptions if you don't write everything down and these assumptions can cause problems and can result in costly and time-consuming litigation later.